 You also want to be flexible within the IT project.
 If you want to do a pivot or just want to change some features or functionalities, then that must be possible.
 This may mean that the team must be organized or assembled differently.
 Discover in advance whether these options are actually available.
 In fact, it should be possible not to outsource the projects, but to “rent” an IT team.
 This team will then develop something that is relevant to your market.

 3: Retain the rights over intellectual property

-Always check in advance whether a development agency requires ownership of the code, rights or intellectual property.
+Always check in advance whether a development agency requires ownership of the code, rights, or intellectual property.
 If that is the case, then it is difficult – if not impossible – to transfer a project if the cooperation is disappointing.

-As a development agency, we at least transfer the full code and intellectual property right if that is what a client wishes.
+As a development agency, we transfer the full code and intellectual property rights if that is what a client wishes.
 Doing so is more important than you can possibly imagine, please check our recent article on the topic.
 After all, you want your intellectual property to be safe and not suddenly fall into the hands of the party where you happen to outsource your IT solution.
 A collaboration should add value, but not cost you the ownership of your idea.

 4: Consider a managed project manager for a larger project

 There are two ways to organize a nearshoring software development team: managed and non-managed.
 Non-managed nearshoring is characterized by the hiring of a team of programmers who work remotely.
 Contrarily, if a team is managed, it means that there is a project manager on site who monitors the progress of the process.
 He or she facilitates the team during the Agile process.
 Parties who opt for a traditional Scrum method more often opt for a managed project.

 If a project is not that big, then the project manager also plays the role of the product owner.
 This means that he or she is also involved in the content of the product and is considering the technical description and functional requirements.